 There are far-reaching, expansive views of England and Wales in every direction, and the modest green fee represents excellent value.
 Making the pilgrimage will reward anyone with an eye for natural beauty.

 One of the best courses for picturesque views, Llanymynech on the English/Welsh border is a truly international course.
 It boasts 15 holes in Wales, while the 4th, 5th and 6th are in England.

 They are separated by ancient earthwork, Offa’s Dyke, and from the 12th tee there are wonderful 360 degree views over the course, the surrounding countryside, the Welsh mountains in the distance and seemingly the rest of the world.

 Green fee: £30-£40

-Located near Bournemouth, Ferndown offers up some of the best heathland golf in the country.
+Located near Bournemouth, Ferndown offers up one of the very best heathland golf courses in England.

 Summer Green Fee: £120

 The pinnacle of heathland golf in the UK comes at Sunningdale, where both courses are equally great.
 For us, the Old ranks just above the New in our most recent Top 100 golf course rankings but if you're visiting Sunningdale, you simply have to play both.